The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 - Where to buy Stühmer chocolate: Stühmer shops, supermarkets

 Stühmer chocolate is one of the highest quality chocolate brands in Hungary.
+They sell high quality chocolates, pralines, pastries, cakes and candies.

 The origins of the brand goes back to 1868 in Hungary, when Frigyes Stühmer (originally from Germany) was invited to Hungary.
 He then set up a chocolate factory and became one of the most prominent chocolate brands in Hungary and around the world.